- 08 Feb 2013

 The Dynamic Advertising Effect of Collegiate Athletics

-Executive Summary — The primary form of mass media advertising by academic institutions in the United States is, arguably, through its athletics program.
+Overview — The primary form of mass media advertising by academic institutions in the United States is, arguably, through its athletics program.
 This study investigates the possible advertising effects of intercollegiate athletics.
 Specifically, it looks at the spillover effect and the magnitude and divergence that athletic success has on the quantity and quality of applications received by an academic institution of higher education in the United States.
 Overall, findings show that athletic success has a significant impact on the quality and quantity of applicants to these institutions.
 However, athletic success has relatively more importance to the students with lower ability.
 Students of higher ability have a stronger preference for the quality of education compared to their lower-ability counterparts.
 Key concepts include:

 - When a school goes from being mediocre to being great on the football field, applications increase by 18.7 percent.